Parsa-Rajabi/CPSC-344/docs/syllabus.md

 #### Request a Remarking

 Requests must include a written case for the re-marking and be submitted to the course instructor(s) within 5 business days from receiving the mark.
+The request must be signed and submitted via email.

-If accepted for remarking, the item will be re-marked in its entirety by both the course instructor and the marking TA.
+The re-marking request will be reviewed by the teaching team and if accepted, the item will be re-marked in its entirety by both the course instructor and the marking TA.
 This may result in a higher, unchanged, or lower mark overall which will be final.